ponchama/docs/docs/modems/modem-m64-protocol.md

 ## Version

-This document describes protocol version 1.0 (major.minor)
+This document describes protocol version 1,0 (major,minor)

 The protocol versioning follows semantic versioning in that: